Best Leg Curl Machine Reviewed

 The leg holder and weight arm rotate on precision needle bearings to provide an almost miraculously smooth motion arc.
 They also allow you to get a complete contraction at the top of the leg curl exercise.

 The bench padding is 3 inches thick, adding to the overall comfort level this machine offers.
 There are also cushioned hand grips, and the backrest is both padded and adjustable.
-The ankle catch is adjustable, which is a nice detail and shows that TDS thought of everything in engineering this leg curl machine.
+The ankle catch is adjustable, which is a nice detail and shows that TDS thought of everything in engineering this machine.

 4. Valor Fitness CC-4